 The expansion tank is a 2.5 gallon tank next to the hot water heater.
 The expansion tank is another safety device for your plumbing system.
 When water is heated it expands, (in a 40 gallon tank, water at 90F heated to 140F can expand by a ½ gallon) because your plumbing system is a closed system, water is only going in one direction, and needs to go somewhere!
 The thermal expansion tank is a rubber bladder enclosed in a metal tank, the bladder takes on this extra water and when temps lower the expansion reverses, allowing the water back into the heater.

 This rubber bladder can rupture causing the metal tank to pressurize with water making it useless.
 Of note, it is typically a good idea to replace this when installing a new water heater.
 The tank should be pressurized with the air, close to the same PSI of the plumbing system

-As you can see, servicing your heater is as important as changing the oil in your car, and can be a little confusing for the average homeowner.
+As you can see, servicing your hot water heater is as important as changing the oil in your car.
+However, the task can be a little confusing for the average homeowner.

 A full water heater flush and inspection is included in Snappy’s annual Home Protection Plan, for the cost it only makes sense to have a licensed plumber to perform this for you!